manoopratap/preqin/README.md

 # Getting Started with Create React App

-install all the dependency of package.json file usning commnad like
+install all the dependency of package.json file using commnad like
 ### `npm install`

 ## Available Scripts